Get personalized metal finishing help, no charge!

 August 17, 2009

-How about chemical composition in Alloy I alway found in Al6061 do we need to look into Alloy composition?Nakaret R.
+Q. How about chemical composition in Alloy?
+I always found it in Al6061.
+Do we need to look into Alloy composition?Nakaret Rukstaya [returning]

 - Lamphun, Thailand